Gray Baby Syndrome – Causes, Symptoms & Treatment

 Having a healthy baby is something that every mother desires.
 This is why it is important to take care of yourself throughout your pregnancy with the right diet, exercise, and medical care.
 You should remember not to take any new medicines without consulting your doctor as certain medications can cause serious birth defects or other health complications for your child.
 Gray Baby Syndrome is one such condition.
+It is a rare but serious condition that primarily affects newborns, particularly premature infants, following exposure to the antibiotic chloramphenicol.
+In this article, we will explain what Gray Baby Syndrome is, why it happens, what signs to look out for, and how it can be prevented.

 What Is Grey Baby Syndrome?

 This is a potentially fatal health complication that can occur in newborn or premature babies as a result of an overdose of the antibiotic chloramphenicol administered either to the infant or the mother.
-Since babies cannot break down high dosages of this drug, it can accumulate in the bloodstream leading to cardiovascular collapse.
+Since babies cannot break down high dosages of this drug, it can accumulate in the bloodstream leading to cardiovascular collapse (1).
 The fatality rate stands at 40% of all untreated cases or late identified cases.

 Other Names of Gray Baby Syndrome